What does a Consumer Banker do?

 How long does it take to become a Consumer Banker?

-The path to a career in consumer banking often involves a mix of education, experience, and certifications.
-Most consumer bankers start with a bachelor's degree in business, finance, or a related field.
+The journey to becoming a Consumer Banker involves several steps.
+First, a bachelor's degree in finance, business, or a related field is essential.
 This degree usually takes four years to complete.
-During this time, students learn about finance, economics, and business management.
+During this time, students learn about financial markets, banking operations, and consumer credit.

 Consumer Banker Job Description Sample